CCOLLOT/waveapp/README.md

 # WaveApp
-Simple webapp developed for teaching purposes @wavestone
+Simple webapp developed for teaching purposes @Wavestone.
+This app is meant to be a learning tool when learning Infrastructure as Code @Wavestone The app is a an HTML form used to upload files to an S3 bucket.

 # Project Structure:
 ## /app directory:
 - A flask web application served with a user-facing wusgi server (no nginx or such to keep things simple for students).